SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```
 Note: upgrade will begin immediately, in the order of pod 2, 1 and 0 (Monitor, Backup, Primary) taken down for upgrade in an HA deployment.
 This will affect running message broker instances, result in potentially multiple failovers and requires connection retries configured in the client.

+#### Modification example

-Similarly, to **modify** other deployment parameters, e.g. to change the ports exposed via the loadbalancer, you need to upgrade the release with a new set of ports.
-In this example we will add the MQTT TLS port to the loadbalancer.
+Similarly, to **modify** deployment parameters, e.g. to change the ports exposed via the loadbalancer, you need to upgrade the release with a new set of ports.
+In this example we will add the MQTT TLS port, that is not included by default, to the loadbalancer.

 ```bash
 tee ./port-update.yaml <<-EOF   # create update file with following contents: